Cabanellas/context-engineering-intro/README.md

 They are similar to PRDs (Product Requirements Documents) but are crafted more specifically to instruct an AI coding assistant.

-Run in Claude Code:
+Run in Gemini CLI:
 ```bash
 /generate-prp INITIAL.md
 ```

-**Note:** The slash commands are custom commands defined in `.claude/commands/`.
+**Note:** The slash commands are custom commands defined in `.gemini/commands/`.
 You can view their implementation:
-- `.claude/commands/generate-prp.md` - See how it researches and creates PRPs
+- `.gemini/commands/generate-prp.md` - See how it researches and creates PRPs
-- `.claude/commands/execute-prp.md` - See how it implements features from PRPs
+- `.gemini/commands/execute-prp.md` - See how it implements features from PRPs

 The `$ARGUMENTS` variable in these commands receives whatever you pass after the command name (e.g., `INITIAL.md` or `PRPs/your-feature.md`).